ianyepan/ianyepan.github.io/_posts/2021-05-20-moving-away-from-ohmyzsh.md

 Technically, using the term "[plugins](https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins)" is a bit of a stretch.
-Every zsh "plugin", for instance "autojump", or "colored-man-pages", is just a small shell script, that can be "plugged into" your `.zshrc` configuration when loading up your zsh.
+Every zsh "plugin", for instance, "autojump", or "colored-man-pages", is just a small shell script, that can be "plugged into" your `.zshrc` configuration when loading up your zsh.